fpgasystems/ternaryLLM/ternaryLLM_FPGA/README.md

 ## Deployment with Coyote

-A pre-built bitstreaam for the U55C-platform is included in `coyote_files/hw/cyt_top.bit` to avoid long building times(**Build_HW , Create Folder Structure the hw part can be skipped**).
-However, instrcutions for building a new bitstream are included here as well:
+A pre-built bitstream for the U55C-platform is included in `coyote_files/hw/cyt_top.bit` to avoid long building times(**Build_HW, Create Folder Structure, the hw part can be skipped**).
+However, instructions for building a new bitstream are included here as well:

 ### Book Server
 Get access to the https://systems.ethz.ch/research/data-processing-on-modern-hardware/hacc.html HACC server and book an alveo-u55c-0X server on https://hacc-booking.inf.ethz.ch/.